-While electronic signatures are enforceable, pursuant to the Electronic Transactions Ordinance (Cap 553), note that the following types of documents are excluded:
+Electronic signatures are enforceable pursuant to the Electronic Transactions Ordinance (Cap 553), subject to some basic requirements such as that the parties having consented to this mode of signature, and there being a proper authentication trail.
+Note that the following types of documents are excluded from being able to be executed electronically:

-- testamentary documents;
+- · testamentary documents;

 - trusts (other than resulting, implied or constructive trusts);

-- powers of attorney;
+- · powers of attorney;

-- documents concerning land and property transactions;
+- · documents concerning land and property transactions;

-- negotiable instruments;
+- · negotiable instruments;

 - court orders and judgments;

-- warrants issued by a court or a magistrate;
+- · warrants issued by a court or a magistrate;

-- oaths and affidavits; and

-- statutory declarations.
+- oaths and affidavits: and - · statutory declarations.